 - Preheat the oven to 350°F and line cupcake pans with baking cups.
 Spray baking cups.

-- For filled cupcakes, use a piping bag tip or a spoon to remove a small section of cake from the center of each cupcake, fill with sprinkles and then place the removed section back over the hole.gold sprinkles
+- Use a piping bag tip or a spoon to remove a small section of cake from the center of each cupcake, fill with gold sprinkles and then place the removed section back over the hole.gold sprinkles

 Frosting